simplegr33n/android-tab-chess/README.md

 #Bugs
 * Queen movement footprint is wrong
-* White is able to play black's turn if player returns to lobby page and then to the game again
+* Game must be hard reset after each play in order to play again (even on a different board)
+* Active Games ListView does not update in realtime